 “The map lets you search for lab data by using filters or by exploring places you care about across the globe,” explained [First Name] [Last Name], State Soil Scientist in [State].
-Map users can query by location of interest and have soil data available at their fingertips.
+You can search by location and have soil data available at your fingertips.

-The updated tool can assist scientists in developing conservation models for validating outcomes of conservation practices.
-Users can pinpoint spots using location panels, full-screen maps and latitude and longitude.
+The updated tool can assist scientists in developing conservation models that validate outcomes of conservation practices.
+You can pinpoint spots using location panels, full-screen maps and latitude and longitude.
 “Our new interactive map provides online access to our rapidly growing collection of lab data,” explained Skye Wills, National Leader for Soil Science Research.

-Soil scientists, hydrogeologists, municipal water-utility operators and water-quality regulators use soils lab data to understand the subsurface.
-The data viewer includes over 50,000 individual soil samples from across the world (see map for U.S. sites).
-Soil sample data can also be viewed in reports.
+Soil scientists, hydrogeologists, municipal water-utility operators and water-quality regulators use lab data to understand the subsurface.
+The data viewer includes over 50,000 individual soil samples from across the world.
+Soil-sample data can also be viewed in reports.

+The website lets you select different base maps; add maps of soil-color by depth; search by location, soil series or geographic location; download data to be used in other applications; search using filters and the search bar and stream from Soil Data Access web services.
+Popups for each pedon include several lab reports.